brunoclpinto/BUFY/docs/design_overview.md

    - `schema_version` is updated and `updated_at` re-stamped.
 2. **Load**
    - `LedgerManager::load` (or `load_from_path`) reads JSON, deserializes into a `Ledger`, runs migrations, refreshes recurrence metadata, validates references (issues are surfaced as CLI warnings), and stores the current ledger in memory.
-   - The CLI records the ledger name/path, resets active simulations, and updates `state.json`.
+   - The CLI records the ledger name/path, resets active simulations, and updates the global config’s `last_opened_ledger`.
 3. **Backup / Restore**
    - `backup-ledger` is an alias for `LedgerManager::backup`, giving the user an explicit restore point with slugged filenames.
    - `restore-ledger` copies the selected snapshot into place (also backing up the current file for safety) and immediately reloads it so the user sees the resulting warnings/migrations.